operator-framework/community-operators/docs/contributing.md

 ## Verify CI test results

 Every PR against this repository is tested via [Continuous Integration](./ci.md).
 During these tests your Operator will be deployed on either a `minikube` or OpenShift 4 environments and checked for a healthy deployment.
 Also several tools are run to check your bundle for completeness.
-These are the same tools as referenced in our [testing docs](./testing-operators.md).
+These are the same tools as referenced in our [testing docs](./testing-operators.md) and [testing scripts](./using-scripts.md).
 Pay attention to the result of GitHub checks.

 ## Where to contribute